pradnyakate28/Rag-Based-Support-Assistant/README.md

 # How It Works
 PDF is loaded and text is extracted

 Text is split into chunks

 Chunks are converted into embeddings

 Embeddings are stored in ChromaDB

 User query is converted into embeddings

 Similar chunks are retrieved

 LLM generates final answer using context

 Response is returned to user

 # How to Run the Project
 1. Install dependencies
 pip install -r requirements.txt

-2. Run ingestion (build vector DB) python ingest.py
+3. Run ingestion (build vector DB) python ingest.py

-3. Start the chatbot
+4. Start the chatbot
 python app.py

 # Example Queries
 What is refund policy?

-What services are provided?
+What services are provided

 Pricing details?

 # System Workflow